shariqh/blog-site/data/authors/default.md

 github: https://github.com/shariq
 ---

-Shariq is a software architect and media buff.
+Shariq is a software architect, media buff, and overall dabbler in all things technology.
 In his free time he gives bad haircuts to his plants - check them out on his [Instagram](https://instagram.com/shariqhiraniphoto).
 He's a huge fan of [Plex](https://plex.tv/) and containerizes everything.
 Take a look at his media server's [Docker build repo](https://github.com/shariqh/home-server-docker-compose).

 Other than a horrible plant trimmer, he is also the host of his own podcast named [Changelog](https://open.spotify.com/show/29kRN9P3A5dljJmYr3zPsF?si=1bf1d98e982c4dc8), a [photographer](https://www.shariqhirani.com), and he attempts to write a [blog](/blog).